More people than ever before are shifting their opinions about cannabis. All thanks to a simple cannabinoid known as CBD.

 Traditionally, people used hemp fibers for making ropes and fabrics, the seeds for nutrition, and the flowers and resin for medicine.

-From chronic pain to skin infections, cannabis was a well-respected medicine among some of the greatest civilizations of the past.
+Cannabis was a well-respected medicine among some of the greatest civilizations of the past.

 As humans began to understand that different varieties of cannabis serve different purposes, they started cultivating both hemp and marijuana.